zriyansh/signoz.io/docs/shared/get-started-signoz.md

 SigNoz cloud is the easiest way to run SigNoz.
-You can sign up [here](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.
+[Sign up](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.

 You can also install and self-host SigNoz yourself.
 It can be installed on macOS or Linux computers in just three steps by using a simple install script.